FullertonDavidBrown/BandWebsite/README.md

 10. The webpage should be viewable at http://localhost:3000

 Instructions for Using the Site
 1. The Home Page allows for the individual band to sign up/log in to the site.
-Signing up allows for the band to create their own page with their description.
-Upon logging in, band members are able to add any recent events that they were at.
+It also displays the most recent events added for feedback as well as buttons for going to that band's band page as well as a review button to redirect to the review form.
+Signing up allows for the band to create their own page with a description.
+Logging in redirects the user to their band page.

-2. Once an event is added (with the date and location), then it will appear on their band page.
-It will be open for attendees of their events to click and review said event.
+2. Clicking "More Info" will lead to the band page for that particular band.
+It will display the band's name, description, and their list of events.
+Each event will have a review button, where it will redirect to the review form.

-3. Upon clicking the event, it will take them to the specific event page, where it will show all the details of the event, and the avg. rating; with the most recent reviews appearing below.
+3. Once an event is added (with the date and location), then it will appear on their band page.
+It will be open for attendees of their events to click and submit their review.

-4. For attendees, they will be able to click a review button, where a form will appear to leave a review.
-Once the review is completed and submitted, the page will refresh with the added review.
+4. Upon clicking the review button, it will redirect the user to the review form.
+It requires the name, rating, and description of the review for submission.
+Once submitted, the user will be redirected to the Band's review page, where it will show all the reviews.